wonkes-manoa/wonkes-manoa.github.io/index.md

 ## Overview

-Wonkes is an example web application that provides pages to view and (in some cases) modify profiles, projects, and interests.
-It illustrates various technologies useful to ICS software engineering students, including:
+Wonkes is an example web application that allows users to sell and buy items with just a click of a button.
+Users can create postings, browse for products, and connect with the community.
+It utilizes various technologies useful to ICS software engineering students, including:

-* [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.
 * [React Bootstrap](https://react-bootstrap.github.io/) CSS Framework for UI design.
-* [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.
+* [Vercel](https://vercel.com/) hosting service that deploys project online and hosts database.

 It also provides code that implements a variety of useful design concepts, including:

-* Three primary collections (Profiles, Projects, Interests) as well as three "join" Collections (ProfilesInterests, ProfilesProjects, and ProjectsInterests) that implement many-to-many relationships between them.
-* Top-level index pages (Profiles, Interests, and Projects) that show how to manipulate these six collections in various ways.
+* A functioning landing page with listings, a user page, and a add listings page.
+* Interface built with boostrap 5 for a responsive and multi-platform friendly design
-* Initialization code to define default Profiles, Interests, and Projects and relations between them.
+* Initialization code to define users, listings, and category tags
-* A simple Filter page to illustrate how to perform simple queries on the database and display the results.
-* Use of Meteor Methods to illustrate how to simplify implementation of multiple collection updates.
-* Use of indexes to enforce uniqueness of certain fields in the collections, enabling them to serve as primary keys.
-* Authentication using the built-in Meteor accounts package along with Sign Up and Sign In pages.
+* Use of bootstrap and javascript components to implement/manage a responsive layout with interactive elements
+* A secure sign-up/sign-in page allowing the user permissions and access based on their role.
-* Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).
+* Authorization examples: certain pages are public (Add Listings, User Page), while other pages require login (Admin Dashboard).
-* Use of Meteor Assets to initialize the database (helpful when initialization exceeds settings file size limits).

 ## User Guide